 Lead: “I surely would”

-SDR: “Well, our team headed by Dr. Reznik invented a new method of fast gene sequencing with a large throughput.
-It reduces the time and cost significantly.
+SDR: “Well, our team, headed by Dr. Reznik, invented a new method of fast gene sequencing with a large throughput.
+It reduces time and costs significantly.
 They published their study in NCBI last month.”

 Lead: “Sounds interesting.
 Is that Eleonor Reznik?”

 Lead: “I’ve read her article on sequencing.
 She’s a promising scientist.”